Sacramento’s ArtStreet taps into creative scene – with less waiting

-Even with gray skies looming, Roseville resident Joanna Mendoza stood patiently as she waited her turn before entering the ArtStreet warehouse.
+Even with a gray sky looming, Roseville resident Joanna Mendoza stood patiently as she waited her turn before entering the ArtStreet warehouse.

 “I’m excited to see everything,” she said.
 “It’s so creative and different.”